shivasmic/genai-llm/README.md

 # genai-llm
-This repository hosts the code for LLM and conversational AI applications
+This repository hosts the code for the NQRI Chatbot App that runs on top of Google PALM and is hosted on the Google Cloud Platform.